platanus/activeadmin_addons/docs/CONTRIBUTING.md

 To run the application quickly, you can execute in the root of the gem the following command:

 ```
+# To use sprockets
 bin/setup

+# To use webpacker
+bin/setup --use_webpacker
 ```

 This command loads the dummy app with test data and an admin user with: